Regain possession of a rental property – latest update

 We are calling for direct financial support into the sector, to support landlords and tenants who have faced arrears during the pandemic and through no fault of their own.
 While measures through the welfare system have been welcome, more needs to be done to alleviate Covid-related arrears, and help landlords and tenants sustain tenancies.”
 NRLA

-To discover how the dedicated THP team can assist with matters in connection with Buy To Let properties please read our dedicated BTL web pages here.
+To discover more about issues involving Buy To Let properties please read our dedicated BTL web pages here.

 About Jon Pryse-Jones